-During the next couple months Ann and Joan ran together and talked about forming a women’s running club.
-They ran in Valley Forge Park looking for a good meeting place and strategizing about how to motivate women runners or walkers to join Them.
+In 1992, Fast Tracks founder Joan Osborne moved from the Chicago area, where she was a member of a very active running community, to the suburbs of Philadelphia.
+After moving to PA, Joan and friend Ann Diaz ran together and talked about forming a women’s running club.
+They ran in Valley Forge Park, strategizing about how to motivate women runners or walkers to join them.
 “We made flyers and put them in grocery stores, libraries, in mail box areas and any other public place we could think of.
-I went to PTO meetings, Mom’s groups, church gatherings and anywhere I could find women gathering to invite them to come out to run or walk,” Joan recalls.
+I went to PTO meetings, Mom’s groups, church gatherings and anywhere I could find women gathering to invite them to come out to run or walk,” Osborne recalls.

 © Copyright 2017 - Fast Tracks Running Club – Valley Forge